 As ADHD is a developmental disorder, it's believed it cannot develop in adults without it first appearing during childhood.
 But symptoms of ADHD in children and teenagers often continue into adulthood.

-But some specialists say the way in which inattentiveness, hyperactivity and impulsiveness affect adults can be very different from the way they affect children.
+The way in which inattentiveness, hyperactivity and impulsiveness affect adults can be very different from the way they affect children.

 Adult symptoms of ADHD also tend to be far more subtle than childhood symptoms.